gregoryterry/Network-Security-Groups-NSG-And-Analizing-Traffice-Between-Azure-Virtual-Machines-with-WireShark/README.md

 - Log into the Windows VM “gtws01” with Remote Desktop
 - Install WireShark on the Windows virtual machine
 - Run wireshark and filter traffic by protocol
-- Block ICMP in the Windows firewall, try to ping the Linux computer
+- Block ICMP in the Linux VM, try to ping the Linux VM from the Windows VM
 - Enable ICMP in the Windows firewall, ping the Linux computer